 This week production is running smoothly, MTA said.

 How long output will last is anyone's guess because demand is collapsing in Italy and elsewhere in Europe.
-Belgium, France and Ireland have begun implementing virus prevention measures such as closing schools, something that Italy starting doing last month.
+Belgium, France and Ireland have begun implementing virus prevention measures such as closing schools, something that in Italy starting doing last month.
 Schools here will be shut until at least April 3.

 New-vehicle registrations for March are forecast to be roughly 20 percent below last year, industry sources told Automotive News Europe.